April 29, 2019 (Updated)

 An article from the December 16, 1931 issue of the Adair County News was headlined “County Health Unit Available”.
 The article stated that the Adair County Fiscal Court had appropriated $500, which would be supplemented by $6,500 from the State Board of Health, to hire a full-time doctor and nurse for the county health unit.
 The “chief work” of the unit would be “to improve sanitary conditions over the county and practice preventative medicine free of charge to the needy, including vaccinations and other steps necessary to prevent the spread of contagious diseases.”
 Another article, dated December 30, 1931, announced that Dr. N. A. Mercer had been elected to head the unit.

 “Health Unit Leases Offices-Nurse Arrives this Week” was the headline of an article from January 13, 1932.
-It announced that the Adair County Health Department would be housed in an office located over the Paull Drug Company, and that Miss Rose Alexander would be arriving that week to be the first nurse for the health department.
-It was noted that the immediate problem of the new health unit would be the control and prevention of typhoid fever, with 17 deaths having occurred in the past year in the county and also noted that the county was considered to be a source for other cases occurring in the state.
+It announced that the Adair County Health Department would be housed in an office located over the Paull Drug Company and that Miss Rose Alexander would be arriving that week to be the first nurse for the health department.
+It was noted that the immediate problem of the new health unit would be the control and prevention of typhoid fever, with 17 deaths have occurred in the past year in the county and also noted that the county was considered to be a source for other cases occurring in the state.
 The dire need for typhoid control and prevention was made evident in a later article, dated February 24, 1932, that told of the death of a third daughter of an Adair County family; with all three deaths having occurred within four months of each other.
 Subsequent articles outlined the health department’s plan to combat typhoid with a vaccine program and water testing.

 The effectiveness of the health department’s plan for typhoid eradication was made clear in another later article from March 11, 1936.
 That article stated that in 1931, there were 255 reported cases of typhoid in the county, with 22 deaths.
 In 1935, four years after the establishment of the health department, cases had dropped to 26 total, with two deaths.